 ORIGINALLY POSTED ON STRAIGHT.COM, DEC.
 9, 2004 By Steve Newton Back in '82 when I first started writing for the Straight, I instantly became the paper's on-call heavy-metal dude.
 Nobody else seemed to want the job--certainly not Alexander Varty, the main music critic at the time.
 So I happily took on the role, because it meant … Continue reading Judas Priest’s Metalogy box set comes wrapped in metal studs

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 18, 1982 By Steve Newton As anyone at his June 10 Coliseum show could have figured out, subtlety is not Ozzy Osbourne's claim to fame.
+ORIGINALLY PUBLISHED ON JUNE 18, 1982 By Steve Newton As anyone at his June 10 Coliseum show could have figured out, subtlety is not Ozzy Osbourne's claim to fame.
 Whereas most acts open with the drawing of a curtain, Ozzy opens with the dropping of one.
-And while most performers stroll onstage … Continue reading Ozzy Osbourne live in ’82: midgets, executioners, and maybe a dead bat
+And while most performers stroll onstage accompanied by a … Continue reading Ozzy Osbourne live in ’82: midgets, executioners, and maybe a dead bat

-By Steve Newton On August 22, 1982, I was at the Pacific Coliseum watching my hard-rock heroes from the States, Blue Öyster Cult, kick butt on a bill with Canadian one-hit-wonder Aldo Nova.
+By Steve Newton On August 22, 1982, I was at Vancouver's Pacific Coliseum watching my hard-rock heroes from the States, Blue Öyster Cult, kick butt on a bill with Canadian one-hit-wonder Aldo Nova.
 How do I remember the precise date of that ancient gig, you ask?
 Well, it's not like I still have the ticket … Continue reading Where were you in ’82?
 Rockin’ with Blue Öyster Cult & Aldo Nova too?

 By Steve Newton One of the first interviews I ever did with a rock band I was totally nuts about happened way back in August of 1982.
 The mighty Blue Öyster Cult was playing Vancouver's Pacific Coliseum--with Aldo Nova opening up!--and the weekly paper I was still new at, the Georgia Straight, wanted me to … Continue reading Blue Öyster Cult: “The world’s biggest underground band” (in 1982)

 ORIGINALLY PUBLISHED ON JUNE 11, 1982 By Steve Newton Over the years, few heavy metal frontmen have proven their stamina and staying power like Ozzy Osbourne.
 After eight years and eight albums with the legendary Black Sabbath, Osbourne left the group in 1979 and it looked as though he was hanging up his microphone and … Continue reading Ozzy Osbourne in ’82: fallen guitar heroes and bitten bats